-- U.K. Pooled Property Pools - Hedge Funds Pool.
+- U.K. Pooled Property Pools

+- Hedge Funds Pool

+- Local Infrastructure Investment Pool

+- Opportunities Pool.

-- 2.1.6 Each Participant will hold units in the Common Investment Fund's individual asset pools in line with their individual investment strategies. - 2.1.7 Larger Special Funds and Separately Constituted Funds will have the opportunity to invest in the Fund as permitted by their legislation/Trust deeds. - 2.1.8 The Treasury and Resources Department is responsible for the administration of the Fund. - 2.1.9 The pools will offer accumulation units only to participants, and trading in units is only permitted monthly. - 2.1.10 The following section outlines the investment approach of each respective Common Investment Fund pool.
-Each pool is managed by an investment manager operating under a specific mandate, stipulating investment objectives, limitations and conditions designed to manage both the scope of investment and risk/return characteristics of the pool.
-These underlying investment conditions are constantly monitored, and may be subject to change as market conditions shift.
-Key investment restrictions are maintained in the scheme rules. - 2.1.11 Changes to the underlying mandate of any pool will be assessed against the investment approach detailed below.
+- 2.1.6 Each participant will hold units in the Common Investment Fund's individual asset pools in line with their individual investment strategies. - 2.1.7 Larger Special Funds and Separately Constituted Funds will have the opportunity to invest in the Fund as permitted by their legislation/Trust deeds. - 2.1.8 The Treasury and Resources Department is responsible for the administration of the Fund. - 2.1.9 The pools will offer accumulation units only to participants, and trading in units is only permitted monthly. - 2.1.10 The following section outlines the investment approach of each respective Common Investment Fund pool.
+Each pool is managed by an investment manager, or multiple managers, operating under a specific mandate stipulating investment objectives, limitations and conditions designed to manage both the scope of investment and risk/return characteristics of the pool.
+These underlying investment conditions are not detailed within the investment strategy document, are deemed to be part of the operational arrangements of the pool, and may be subject to modification to respond to changing circumstances.
+These are outside the scope of the investment strategy and may be determined or modified by the Treasurer of the States or delegate of the Treasurer. - 2.1.11 Changes to the underlying mandate of any pool will be assessed against the investment approach detailed below.
 Any mandate changes deemed significant enough to modify the investment approach of the pool will require the States of Jersey Investment Strategies to be resubmitted to the States.

-2.1.12 Statement on Currency Hedging
+2.1.12 Statement on currency hedging

-The States of Jersey maintains investments that may be denominated in currencies other than sterling.
-Where the States is exposed to the risk posed from foreign currencies, the following policy applies:
+The States of Jersey maintains investments that may be denominated in currencies other than Sterling.
+Where the States is exposed to the risk posed from foreign currencies, the following policy applies -

-Global equities within the Common Investment Fund will not be hedged back to sterling.
+Global equities are not, under normal circumstances, hedged back to Sterling.
 Bonds within the Common Investment Fund may be hedged, but this is typically dealt with within the Fund structure and no further consideration is taken.
 The majority of the foreign currency risk within the Common Investment Fund's Hedge Fund Pool is hedged within the Funds.
-Where this is not possible due to lack of a sterling share class, 95% of the exposure will be hedged within the pool.
+Where this is not possible due to lack of a Sterling share class, 95% of the exposure will be hedged within the pool.